Sisters who vanished in 1985 found in Houston

 SCITUATE, R.I. -- A father whose two young daughters vanished more than three decades ago finally has answers.
-The sisters reported missing from Rhode Island in 1985 have been located in the Houston area.
-Their non-custodial mother has been charged with snatching them.
+The sisters, reported missing from Rhode Island in 1985, have been located in the Houston area and their mother has been charged with snatching them.

 Police said Tuesday an anonymous tip two days before Christmas led them to Kimberly and Kelly Yates and their 69-year-old mother, Elaine.